 Grants for Good.

-One of the primary areas where we support others to do good is through our grant making efforts.
-Our grants, made primarily through the New York Life Foundation, focus on supporting programs that nurture children, the community-based efforts that our agents and employees involved in, as well as other programs that meet our grant guidelines.
+One of the primary areas where we support others to do good is through our grant-making efforts.
+Our grants, made primarily through the New York Life Foundation, focus on supporting programs that nurture children, the community-based efforts that our agents and employees are involved in, as well as other programs that meet our grant guidelines.

 Since the Foundation’s founding in 1979, we have provided over $200 million in charitable contributions to national and local nonprofit organizations.

 Grants are awarded to nonprofit organizations with tax-exempt status under Section 501(c)(3)of the IRS.
 Private foundations, individuals, and government agencies are not eligible to receive grants from the Foundation.

-Aligned with our company’s purpose of keeping good going in the lives of families, a major focus for the Foundation are programs that benefit young people.
+Aligned with our company’s purpose of keeping good going in the lives of families, the Foundation focuses on programs that benefit young people.
 Our funding is centered on two key issues: educational enhancement and childhood bereavement programs.

 In 2008, we expanded our focus to help children deal with the death of a loved one—be it a parent, sibling, or close loved one.
 According to the National Alliance for Grieving Children, one child in seven will lose a parent, sibling, or close loved one by the time they are 20.

 The New York Life Foundation supports organizations that help grieving children and the surviving parents, guardians, and other caring adults who are in a position to console and nurture a child dealing with the loss of a loved one.